 When you see the GRUB boot menu come up, the first boot option will be highlighted by default.
 This should NOT be the choice starting with Failsafe.
-As an example, in SMC for SGI ICE 1.5 the highlighted choice should be: SUSE

-Linux Enterprise Server 11 SP1.
+As an example, highlighted could be : SUSE Linux Enterprise Server 11 SP2.
 Enter e to edit the boot parameters for this boot only.